Bacon Wrapped Asparagus

 Depending on the option you choose, the amount of bacon you will add is different.
 For one single spear, use only half a bacon slice.

-Cut in half the bacon slice lengthwise to form 2 long skinny slice of bacon.
-Then, grab one asparagus spear and wrap the half piece of bacon around the spear starting from the bottom up to the top, swirling around the spear.
+Then, grab one asparagus spear and wrap the half piece of bacon around the spear, starting from the bottom up to the top, swirling around the spear.

-Here I am sharing with you how to cook bacon wrapped asparagus in the oven.
-Timing will be different if you are making bacon-wrapped asparagus on the BBQ grill.
+In this recipe, we cook the bacon-wrapped asparagus in the oven or stove.
+The timing will be different if you are making bacon-wrapped asparagus on the BBQ grill or on a skillet.

-First, cover a large baking tray with foil.
-This tray will recover the oil released by the bacon and avoid your oven to get dirty.
+First, cover a large baking tray or pan with foil.
+This tray will recover the oil released by the bacon and prevent your oven from getting dirty.

-Plus, nobody on keto won’t disagree with more cheese on grilled juicy bacon right?
+Plus, nobody will disagree with more cheese on grilled juicy bacon!

 There are other ways of cooking these asparagus wrapped in bacon.
 You can bake asparagus in your:

-My favorite option is to make oven-baked bacon-wrapped asparagus simply because they cook faster and the result is less dry.
+My favorite option is to make roasted asparagus simply because they cook faster and the result is less dry.